yiisoft/yii2/docs/guide/structure-applications.md

 ]
 ```

 Each application component is specified as a key-value pair in the array.
-The key represents the application ID,
+The key represents the component ID,
 while the value represents the component class name or [configuration](concept-configurations.md).

 You can register any component with an application, and the component can later be accessed globally